PatilKhushal/Morse_Code_Convertor/README.md

 <b>Text 2 Morse Module</b>
 <br> <br> <br>
 ![Screenshot (3)](https://user-images.githubusercontent.com/120410687/209556072-dd202ee0-f011-4410-b04c-b14e9c693866.png)

 <b>Output of Text 2 Morse Module</b>
-<br>Description : It generates the equivalent morse code for the text and displays it, the output is copied to clipbord so you coud use it later to paste
+<br><b>Description</b> : It generates the equivalent morse code for the text and displays it, the output is copied to clipbord so you coud use it later to paste
 <br> <br> <br>